andyheyns93/kubernetes-playbox/README.md

 2. AZURE VOLUME

+* Create an Azaure Storage account
+* Create a FileShare within the storage account (`'aksshare'`)

 `kubectl apply -f azure-nginx.deployment.yml`

 This will deploy an NGINX with a shared volume (Azure Storage Account Share) with an ubuntu image as a sidecar.

-The ubuntu image will automatically create an `index.html` file
+The ubuntu image will automatically create an `index.html` file (visit your fileshare `'aksshare'` on your storage account)

 Navigate to: 'localhost:80' to show the contents of the file (nginx will print the file)